Author

 This does not stop you from part-exchanging, but the £2,000 has to go somewhere.
 The most common approach is to add it to the new finance agreement, meaning you borrow £2,000 more than the price of your new car to cover the shortfall from the old one.
 This is sometimes called rolling over negative equity.

 Rolling over negative equity is worth thinking through carefully.
 It increases the amount you are borrowing on the new agreement, which means higher monthly payments or a longer term.
 It can also mean starting the new agreement already in negative equity if the new car depreciates in the same way.
-None of this makes part exchange a bad option, but it is worth understanding the numbers before agreeing to a deal.
+None of this makes part-exchange a bad option, but it is worth understanding the numbers before agreeing to a deal.

 Use our car finance calculator to see how adding a negative equity amount to a new loan affects the monthly payment before you commit.

-Part exchange with positive equity
+Part-exchange with positive equity

 Positive equity is the more straightforward situation.
 If your car is worth more as a part-exchange than your settlement figure, the difference reduces the amount you need to borrow for your next car.
 For example, if your part-exchange value is £9,000 and your settlement figure is £7,000, you have £2,000 of positive equity to put toward your next vehicle.